jonahandersson/azurebacktoschool2022-azure-durable-functions-dotnet/README.md

 - Azure Functions (Latest Version)
 - Azure Functions Core Tools

-Relates to GitHub Repo and #AzureBacktoSchool2022 presentation <a href="https://github.com/jonahandersson/azurebacktoschool2022-azure-service-bus-dotnet" target="_blank">A Technical Overview of Azure Service Bus Example</a>
+This demo also relates to another demo to GitHub Repo and #AzureBacktoSchool2022 presentation <a href="https://github.com/jonahandersson/azurebacktoschool2022-azure-service-bus-dotnet" target="_blank">A Technical Overview of Azure Service Bus Example</a>

 #### Recommended Learning References: